waylow/boneWidget/README.md

 #### Create:
 Select a bone (or bones), choose the shape from the drop down menu, then press create.
 This will create a widget object for each of the selected bones.
-The widget objects will be placed in a collection that is specified in the user preferences.
-You can also specify the prefix for the widget names there too.
+The widget objects will be placed in the collection that is specified in the user preferences.

 #### Redo panel
 <img src="images/bone_widget_redo_panel.png" alt="drawing" width="400">